 Both grits and polenta are made with stone-ground cornmeal so that is a real similarity.
 The corn is completely dried and then ground into grit texture.
 Honestly the real difference between the two really depends on where you are from or where you live.
 Italian “grits” are known as polenta.
 Or you could say Southern “polenta” is known as grits.

 However when you want grits rich in flavor which are insanely creamy, buttery and smooth in texture, this is how to make grits.

 For this grits recipe, I replace half of the water with half and half.
 It imparts a luscious essence to the grits.
 I like that mix of both milk and cream here.
-To speed up the process (I’ve got a newborn and ain’t nobody got time for that), I usually use instant grits but know that if you have more time, definitely try stone ground grits.

 You would still follow the recipe as follows however you would cook them for a much longer time of 20 or so minutes or until nice and tender.

 Once I add my grits to the pot, I briskly whisk them into the boiling liquid.
 One thing I absolutely hate is lumpy grits so this helps to make sure the grits stay smooth.
 I cover with a lid and bring the temperature down so they simmer and don’t overcook.

 When you are first learning, you may just follow the back of the package and not stir but every now and then, I go in and continue to stir them continuing to make sure that they are nice and smooth.